melinteflxrin/SoftServe-BigData-Project/README.md

 ## 1. Description

-This project is a comprehensive data warehousing solution designed for a hypothetical health-tech startup.
+This repository showcases an end-to-end data warehouse solution designed for a fictional health-tech startup.
 The scenario centers on a mobile application that helps users monitor their health and wellness by tracking activity, sleep, and nutrition data.

 The project demonstrates how to:
 - Integrate and process data from multiple sources (including synthetic data and public APIs).